Gameday Report: Swamp Rabbits vs Stingrays (7:05pm)

 SCOUTING THE STINGRAYS:

 After a last place finish a season ago, the Stingrays are changing course at the start of this season.
-They enter today's match with a 2-0 record, leading the league in offensive goals scored, as well as defensive goals allowed.
-Charleston sees three rookies, Turnbull, Baker, and O'Neil inside the top four rookie scorers in the ECHL, each tallying 5 points on Opening weekend.
-The Stingrays are entering tonight's game winning the second of a back-to-back 8-1 over Norfolk.
+They enter today's match with a 3-0 record, leading the league in offensive goals scored, as well as defensive goals allowed.

 TURNING TO TANNER: